Codeguru32/unified-codebase-context/README.md

 ---

+## Acknowledgements and Citations

+This project is built upon the foundational concepts and research from several key sources.
+We extend our sincere gratitude to the authors and contributors for their valuable contributions that made this platform possible.

+*   **CocoIndex:** The principles for flexible and incremental data ingestion pipelines are inspired by [CocoIndex](https://cocoindex.io/).

+*   **RepoHyper:** The code intelligence and Code Property Graph functionalities are based on the research in the following paper:
+    ```bibtex
+    @article{phan2024repohyper,
+      title={Repohyper: Better context retrieval is all you need for repository-level code completion},
+      author={Phan, Huy N and Phan, Hoang N and Nguyen, Tien N and Bui, Nghi DQ},
+      journal={arXiv preprint arXiv:2403.06095},
+      year={2024}
+    }
+    ```

+*   **ConPort:** The project memory and structured knowledge management concepts are influenced by the work of [GreatScottyMac](https://github.com/GreatScottyMac).

+---

 ## Contributing

 Contributions are welcome!
 If you have ideas for new features, improvements, or have found a bug, please open an issue or submit a pull request.